History of the Jews in West Africa: Early history

-According to most accounts, the earliest Jewish settlements in Africa were in places such as Egypt, Tunisia, and Morocco.
+According to most accounts, the earliest Jewish settlements in Africa were in places such as Egypt, Tunisia, Libya, and Morocco.
 Jews had settled along the Upper Nile on the island of Elephantine in Egypt.
 These communities were augmented by subsequent arrivals of Jews after the destruction of the Second Temple in Jerusalem in 70 CE, when 30,000 Jewish slaves were settled throughout Carthage by the Roman emperor Titus.

 Africa is identified in various Jewish sources in connection with Tarshish and Ophir.
 The Septuagint, and Jerome, who was taught by Jews, and very often the Aramaic Targum on the Prophets, identify the Biblical Tarshish with Carthage, which was the birthplace of a number of rabbis who are mentioned in the Talmud.
 Africa, in a broader sense, is clearly indicated where mention is made of the Ten Tribes who were driven into exile by the Assyrians and journeyed into Africa.
 Connected with this is the idea that the river Sambation is in Africa.
 The Arabs, who also know the legend of the Banū Mūsā ("Sons of Moses"), agree with the Jews in placing their land in Africa.

 As early as Roman times, Moroccan Jews had begun to travel inland in order to trade with groups of Berbers, most of whom were nomads who dwelt in remote areas of the Atlas Mountains.
 Jews lived side by side with Berbers, forging both economic and cultural ties; some Berbers even began to practice Judaism.
 In response, the Berbers' spirituality transformed Jewish rituals, painting it with a belief in the power of demons and saints.
 When the Muslims swept across the North of Africa, Jews and Berbers jointly defied them.
 Across the Atlas Mountains, the legendary Queen Kahina led a tribe of seventh-century Berbers, Jews, and other North African ethnic groups in battle against encroaching Islamic warriors.